kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 Make sure that you have set the right minor version within all the links. (e.g. 7.9, 7.12)

-adjust the version in the URL, e.g. 7.9 or 7.12
+adjust the version in the URL, e.g., 7.9 or 7.12

 # Release JIRA
-The goal for releasing the JIRA is to add the version you would like to release to issues which have already been closed.
+The goal for releasing the JIRA is to add the version you would like to release to issues that have already been closed.
 To achieve this, please make sure that the alpha version you would like to release [already exists](https://app.camunda.com/jira/browse/CAM/?selectedTab=com.atlassian.jira.jira-projects-plugin:versions-panel).
 If not, ask Michael, Roman or Thorben to create this alpha version in JIRA.

 To add the release version to the respective "fixVersion" field of all issues which have already been closed, go to the [issues page](https://app.camunda.com/jira/issues) and make sure that the advanced search is enabled.